NotaJornal/wordpress-factchecking/readme.md

 This is not a requirement, but I find it a useful way to work.
 [Read more about setting up docker in your development environment](https://www.docker.com)

-### Development approach
-I think it's important to have this as a zero-dependency plugin, so it can have as low a barrier to adoption as possible.
-I have therefore not used any 3rd-party plugins for things like custom fields or JavaScript - only what is available with a standard WordPress plugin.

-### TODO:

-- [ ] Translations
-- [ ] More configurable/complete Schema options
-- [ ] ... others?

-Please raise any bugs or feature requests in [issues](https://github.com/admataz/wp-factchecker-claim-review/issues).

 ## Copyright and License